Suzanne Rogers: Career

 In 1984, Rogers was diagnosed with the rare muscle disorder myasthenia gravis.
 This disease affected her facial muscles, and the medicine the doctors put her on made her feel ill, and her face appeared swollen while also suffering hair loss.
 She temporarily left the show after 11 years when the effects of the disease became increasingly worse.

-Her entire appearance changed, and she did not return to Days of Our Lives for a year.
+Because of the myasthenia gravis and the medication, her entire appearance changed, and Rogers did not return to Days of Our Lives for a year.
 Rogers returned to the serial when her health became better.
 Rogers, wanting to educate viewers about the disease, encouraged executive producer Betty Corday to have her character be diagnosed with the disease.
 Corday agreed, and a storyline played out with Maggie learning she has myasthenia gravis.
 The actress went into remission in 1995, and has remained in remission since.
 In 2010, after her character's husband is killed off, Maggie began to notice some effects she experienced when diagnosed with the disease in 1984.

 In 2003, a major series of serial killings occurred on the show.
 Maggie was "killed off" in a "whodunnit?" murder storyline involving a serial killer.
 Maggie's murder forced Rogers to depart from the series, although she made occasional appearances as Maggie's "spirit", appearing with all of the other victims when the apparent culprit, Marlena Evans, attacked Alice.
 To help with falling ratings at the time, current head writer James E. Reilly decided to bring all the characters back from the dead.
 They all turned up in the fictional town of Melaswen, or New Salem spelled backwards.
 This storyline sparked major controversy, and proved to be a daring move.